reportportal/docs/src/md/src/InstallationSteps/SetupSSL.md

     restart: always
    ```

-But if you want to use standart http/https ports, please see following configuration:
+In case you want to go with the standart http/https ports, please use following configuration:

 ```$xslt
 gateway: